 Meals during the expedition will be provided for by Family Humanitarian and will be prepared locally.
 Precautions will be taken to ensure that US-standard sanitary practices are observed.
-If eating with local families, ensure that you are not wasteful.
+Remember that food is a precious commodity, and ensure that you are not wasteful.
 Ensure you wash your hands and/or use handsanitizer before you eat or put your hands near your mouth.
 You will want to use hand sanitizer frequently throughout the expedition.